DestinyTheGame/babel-ignore/README.md

 }
 ```

+## Testing

+There is a dedicated `babel-register/ignore` method that will automatically run
+`babel-register` with `ignore` set to this module.
+It does assume that you have
+`babel-register` as dependency somewhere in the tree.

 ## Frequently Asked Questions

 - **I see that babel also supports a babel object in the package.json, why not use it**